ymoch/preacher/README.rst

             - be_greater_than_or_equal_to: 200
             - be_less_than: 400
           body:
+            interpreted_as: xml
+            descriptions:
-            - describe:
+              - describe: /html/body/h1
-                jq: .foo
                 should:
                   - start_with: x
                   - end_with: y

 Grammer
 -------